 If you are interested in seeing more of our work in the interest of sharing it with your own communities or media outlets, please contact our media coordinator, who may be able to organize a site visit to some of the other places where we work in southern Arizona.
 Please give at least three weeks notice.

 Please see the main volunteer page.
-If you do not live in Tucson, Phoenix, Flagstaff, Ajo, or Arivaca and you wish to volunteer for less than a month, please consider our summer and spring volunteer programs; for a month or more, please consider our month-long program.
+If you do not live in Southern Arizona and need housing for your stay, please see our out of town volunteer program.
+We ask for a minimum commitment of 2 weeks, but sometimes will host shorter programming.
 If you do live “in town,” please see the local volunteering page for ways of getting involved in Desert Aid and other No More Deaths projects at a local level.

 We have extremely limited capacity for those who wish to volunteer outside of our established programs.
 Requests are considered individually.